-I have been facilitating the workshop since 2019 and working mostly with women and LGBTQI+ communities.
-The idea started with my own urban experiences; either I counter catcalling or the person with me, as we like to be bold with our outfits and make-up, outside of the norm, etc. As a result of the hundreds of incidents, I came up with the idea of creating a workshop where we can share and empower each other by talking about our experiences.
+I have been facilitating the workshop since 2019, working mostly with women and LGBTQI+ communities.
+The idea started with my own urban experiences; either I counter catcalling or the person with me, as we like to be bold with our outfits and make-up, outside of the norm, etc. As a result of the hundreds of incidents, I created a workshop where we can share and empower each other by talking about our experiences.
 It was clear to me from the beginning that verbal harassment is sonic violence.

 And what were you exploring with it at the technical level?

-The main technical idea was that I enter first time to a professional music studio to enhance my producing skills and learn about mixing.
+The main technical idea was to enter a professional music studio for the first time to enhance my producing skills and learn about mixing.
 With good timing and great luck, I got an Arp 2600 Korg reissue, and the whole album features that great synth.
 Other than that, the biggest part of the production is analogue from the synths, drum machine, and the Studer mixing console has been used.
 I wanted to explore the analogue sounds.
 There are also field recordings.
-All sounds with Arp 2600 are one go because I only had very limited time to be in the studio, and I had very little budget to rent, so I had to use my time very on point.
+All sounds with Arp 2600 is one go because I only had very limited time to be in the studio and had very little budget to rent, so I had to use my time very on point.
 Therefore, I had to go with a clear idea, set up everything, and work on what came out.
-After that, I invited my collaborators to record either their voice or the instrument they play, which we had already agreed on before the studio, what story they want to explain and reproduce, and what resonates in them and consequently in me.
+After that, I invited my collaborators to record either their voice or the instrument they play, which we had already agreed on before the studio, what story they wanted to explain and reproduce, and what resonates in them and consequently in me.

 We’ve discussed before the relationship between a musician and modular synths and the symbiotic interactions between the human and machine.
 What is your relationship with the Arp 2600 synthesizer when you play it?